Permian Basin • West Texas SCADA

 Hosted SCADA Monitoring in Midland: How It Works

-Hosted SCADA monitoring in Midland means your wells report to a cloud dashboard that Merobix runs for you — no SCADA server in your office, no historian to back up, and no software for your team to patch.
-Your existing PLCs, RTUs, and pump-off controllers connect through a small cellular gateway ($300–$800 one-time hardware per site), and a typical cloud deployment is live in 3–5 days.
+Hosted SCADA monitoring in Midland means your wells report to a cloud dashboard that Merobix runs for you - no SCADA server in your office, no historian to back up, and no software for your team to patch.
+Your existing PLCs, RTUs, and pump-off controllers connect through a small cellular gateway (typically a few hundred dollars in one-time hardware per site), and a typical cloud deployment is live on a timeline that depends on site count, connectivity and integration scope.

-The platform speaks to what is already in your field: 20 protocol drivers across 7 protocol families cover the Modbus, EtherNet/IP, and OPC UA equipment common on Permian leases, so monitoring rarely requires replacing controllers.
-Once data is flowing, every well, tank battery, and compressor appears on a single dashboard with live values, trend history, and alarm state — visible from the office on Wall Street in Midland, from a pumper's phone on the lease road, or from a corporate desk in Houston or Dallas.
+The platform speaks to what is already in your field: drivers for the major industrial protocols (Modbus, DNP3, OPC UA, EtherNet/IP, Siemens S7, and MQTT) cover the Modbus, EtherNet/IP, and OPC UA equipment common on Permian leases, so monitoring rarely requires replacing controllers.
+Once data is flowing, every well, tank battery, and compressor appears on a single dashboard with live values, trend history, and alarm state - visible from the office on Wall Street in Midland, from a pumper's phone on the lease road, or from a corporate desk in Houston or Dallas.

-When something goes wrong at 2 AM — a well goes down, a tank level climbs toward the top gauge, an injection pump trips — the platform pages the right person by SMS and email in under 30 seconds, with escalation to a supervisor if the alarm is not acknowledged.
-The service carries a 99.9% uptime SLA, and plans are flat and all-inclusive: no per-tag, per-client, or per-protocol fees, so adding wells to a route does not change the software cost.
-The full Starter / Professional / Enterprise feature matrix is on the plans page, and pricing is custom-quoted for your well count.
+When something goes wrong at 2 AM - a well goes down, a tank level climbs toward the top gauge, an injection pump trips - the platform pages the right person by SMS and email, typically within a minute, with escalation to a supervisor if the alarm is not acknowledged.
+The service carries availability governed by the applicable service agreement, and pricing is custom-quoted to your operation and flat once scoped - all-inclusive, with no per-tag, per-client, or per-protocol fees, so adding wells to a route does not change the software cost.
+The full Starter / Professional / Enterprise feature matrix is on the plans page.

 Prefer to keep everything on your own iron?
-Merobix also installs on-premise — on your servers or VMs, air-gapped compatible, with full data residency.
+Merobix also installs on-premise - on your servers or VMs, air-gapped compatible, with data residing on your own servers.
 Details on both architectures and the platform's security controls are on the security page.

 What We Monitor Across the Permian